dpc10ster/RJafrocBook/docs/12-froc.md

 ## Introduction {#froc-paradigm-intro}

-Until now focus has been on the receiver operating characteristic (ROC) paradigm.
-For diagnostic tasks such as detecting diffuse interstitial lung disease[^froc-1], or diseases similar to it, where *disease location is implicit* -- by definition diffuse interstitial lung disease is spread through, and confined to, lung tissues -- this is an appropriate paradigm in the sense that essential information is not being lost by limiting the radiologist's response in the study to a single rating categorizing the likelihood of presence of interstitial disease.
+Until now the focus has been on the receiver operating characteristic (ROC) paradigm.
+For diagnostic tasks such as detecting diffuse interstitial lung disease[^1], or diseases similar to it, where *disease location is implicit* -- by definition diffuse interstitial lung disease is spread through, and confined to, lung tissues -- this is an appropriate paradigm in the sense that essential information is not being lost by limiting the radiologist's response in the study to a single rating categorizing the likelihood of presence of interstitial disease.

-[^froc-1]: Diffuse interstitial lung disease refers to disease within both lungs that affects the interstitium or connective tissue that forms the support structure of the lungs' air sacs or alveoli.
+[^1]: Diffuse interstitial lung disease refers to disease within both lungs that affects the interstitium or connective tissue that forms the support structure of the lungs' air sacs or alveoli.
 When one inhales, the alveoli fill with air and pass oxygen to the blood stream.
 When one exhales, carbon dioxide passes from the blood into the alveoli and is expelled from the body.
 When interstitial disease is present, the interstitium becomes inflamed and stiff, preventing the alveoli from fully expanding.
 This limits both the delivery of oxygen to the blood stream and the removal of carbon dioxide from the body.
 As the disease progresses, the interstitium scars with thickening of the walls of the alveoli, which further hampers lung function.

 In clinical practice it is not only important to identify if the patient is diseased, but also to offer further guidance to subsequent care-givers regarding other characteristics (such as type, location, size, extent) of the disease.
 In most clinical tasks, if the radiologist believes the patient may be diseased, there is a location (or more than one location) associated with the manifestation of the suspected disease.
 Physicians have a term for this: *focal disease: disease located at a specific region of the image*.